wqvi/lwjgl2-wayland/README.md

 # What is this project?
 I personally use a purely wayland system.
 I want to play older versions of Minecraft.
 Unfortunately those only support X and I would rather not use Xwayland.
 So I decided to try my hand at patching lwjgl to work with wayland.

+# I built it this way instead
+This way will generate the libs/ path
+* ant generate-all
+* ant all

+# How to use this instead of the default lwjgl instance
+If you use MultiMC or PrismLauncher you can specify java command line arguments.
+Lwjgl has a command line argument known as org.lwjgl.librarypath.
+Specify this to the libs/linux path of the repository.
+An example:
+`
+-Dorg.lwjgl.librarypath=~/lwjgl2-wayland/libs/linux
+`

 LWJGL - Lightweight Java Game Library
 ======